If you're hopping on any kind of flight abroad, you’ll need a passport. Even cruises and international rail lines often ask for one.

 If your passport is due to expire soon or you want to get a passport for the first time, you’ll need to renew or apply for one before you travel.

-If you are an adult, head to the official GOV webpage to renew your passport.
+If you’re 18 or over, head to the official GOV webpage to renew your passport.

-There is a separate page for applying for an adult passport for the first time, and a separate page for renewing or applying for a child’s passport.
+There is a separate page for applying for an adult passport for the first time, and another one for renewing or applying for a child’s passport.

 Are passports free?

-No. Passports are not free for adults or children in the UK.
+No. Passports aren’t free for adults or children in the UK.

-The fee you pay for a new passport varies based on the type of passport, your age, and whether you apply online or by paper form.
+The fee you pay for a new passport varies based on:

 Check the official GOV passport fee webpage to see what you’ll need to pay.